Bindugowda2004/Apps.AutomatedChatWorkflows/README.md

 - Requires LLM support.
 - Admins must configure settings in the UI:
   - Navigate to: `Marketplace → Private Apps → AI Chat Workflows Automation → Settings`
+  - Only users with admin access can configure the app’s LLM settings.

 ### 2. ⚙️ Use Slash Command `/chat-automation-create`
 - Opens a UI modal where you can fill in all the necessary details to create a workflow.